-In ski line tricks, both feet must be on the ski and pass over the line while in mid-air.
+Ski Line tricks must be executed over the wake.
+Both feet must be on the ski and pass over the line while in mid-air.
 The feet may pass over the line at any point during the execution of the turn.
 The line must be out of the water during the execution of the turn.
 This does not include the inadvertent hitting of the rooster tail near the boat.